buildbot/buildbot/master/docs/developer/rtype-log.rst

 Update Methods
 --------------

-All update methods are available as attributes of ``master.data.logs``.
+All update methods are available as attributes of ``master.data.updates``.

 .. py:class:: buildbot.data.logs.LogResourceType